 Why is childhood so appealing to us?
-What is it that makes us say, “I miss my childhood so much”?
+What makes us say, “I miss my childhood so much”?
 Find out how and why you miss being a child.

 “I Miss My Childhood So Much”

 “Childhood memories were like airplane luggage; no matter how far you were traveling or how long you needed them to last, you were only ever allowed two bags.
 And while those bags might hold a few hazy recollections- it didn’t seem enough to last a whole lifetime.”Jennifer E. Smith, This Is What Happy Looks Like